chmaha/ReaClassical/docs/terminal_guide.md

 - Type a command and press Enter.
 - You can run several commands in one go by separating them with a semicolon: `1m;2m;3s` mutes tracks 1 and 2 and solos track 3.
 - Commands are case-sensitive and must match the patterns below exactly (no extra spaces inside tokens, though spaces around commas/dashes in lists are tolerated, e.g. `1, 3` and `1 - 3` both work).
-- The very first command in a brand-new project must be a project-setup command (`Nv`, `Nh`, `newtab`, `update`, or `installosara`) — everything else requires an existing ReaClassical project.
+- The very first command in a brand-new project must be a project-setup command (`Nv`, `Nh`, `newtab`, `update`, `installosara`, or `updatereaper`) — everything else requires an existing ReaClassical project.
 - Type `help` to open this guide (published as HTML at https://reaclassical.org/rcterminal.html) in your default browser.
 (Separately, the `H` keyboard shortcut normally opens the full ReaClassical PDF manual, but switches to the HTML version at reaclassical.org/manual when OSARA is installed, since HTML reads far better with a screen reader than a PDF.)
 - Type `!` on its own to repeat whatever command(s) you last ran.
 The "ReaClassical Repeat Last Terminal Command" reascript does the same thing from a keyboard shortcut without opening the Terminal dialog at all.
+One-shot setup/destructive commands aren't remembered for this — `Nv`/`Nh`, `newtab`, `help`, `factoryreset`, `installosara`, `update`, and `updatereaper`/`updatereaper=...` are never saved as the repeat target, so `!` always falls back to the last "real" command instead.

 ### Target syntax used throughout